wavim/assignee/report/report.typ

 - Checking for password security strength
 - Checking for dates earlier than expected

 And more.
-These evens include validating complex data types such as arrays and discriminated object unions.
+These even include validating complex data types such as arrays and discriminated object unions, which is impossible to validate soley with database constraints.

-Schemas are structured by API endpoints for ease of management, e.g. PostTaskRequest, PostTaskResults, validating data both coming to and from the server, by sharing the Zod schema between the server and client.
+Validation schemas are structured and named by API endpoints for ease of management, e.g.
+`PostTaskRequest, PostTaskResults`, validating data both coming to and from the server, by sharing the Zod schema between the server and client.

 Zod schemas fill up the inadequacy of SQLite dynamic data types, and allows even more specific constraints.
 This ensures development goes smoothly, and different layers agree on the same interface, catching errors early in development.